asoorji/asoorji/README.md

 - 🔭 I’m currently working on a food exchange mobile app
 - 🌱 I’m currently learning web3 & blockchain
-- 💬 Ask me about building apps with flutter
+- 💬 Ask me about building apps with flutter and nodejs
 - 📫 How to reach me - [LinkedIn](https://www.linkedin.com/in/aso-ndubuisi-orji/).
 - ⚡ Fun fact: I am very CHEERFUL!!!